koehn/koehn.github.io/technology/_posts/2014-08-21-diaspora-mariadb-to-postgres.md

     index_prefix:

 Once that completed (about ten minutes or so was all it took), I just started the pod with `DB=postgres ./script/server` and it ran fine!

+I highly recommend reading the [Tuning Your PostgreSQL Server](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server) guide as well, as it will make the database run even faster.